 Popular Contract Templates

 Despite living in a digitally-driven world, manual printing, wet ink signing, scanning, and faxing are still used in 80 percent of corporate document operations.
 These paper-based practices not only stymie productivity efficiency but may also harm your brand and customer experience.

 According to a recent study, more than 37% of SME leaders are dealing with issues connected to agreements that were signed by the wrong person or that were not fully finished.
 Electronic signatures are one of the most widely used digital technologies, providing SMEs with a straightforward answer to these long-standing issues.

 However, most SMEs struggle to obtain the answers they require during the early phases of electronic signature research.
 Is the authenticity of these signatures guaranteed?
 Are they legal in every state in the United States?
 What sorts of industry-specific documents are supported by electronic signatures?
 The sooner you learn the fundamentals, the sooner you can begin using your newly established electronic signature system.

-Digital signatures, on the other hand, are a type of electronic signature that uses algorithms to produce a unique fingerprint (sometimes known as a ""hash"") for each document.
+Digital signature online, on the other hand, are a type of electronic signature that uses algorithms to produce a unique fingerprint (sometimes known as a "hash") for each document.
 This hash can be used to identify the individual who signed the document.